alvercau/Q-A-System/README.md

 * it cannot deal with out of vocabulary words.
 A possible work around is to look up the most [similar words](https://github.com/alvercau/Q-A-System/blob/master/notebooks/Keyword_similarity.ipynb) and check whether these are in the database.
 However, this made the query too complex and less accurate, so I decided to abandon this strategy.
 * when questions about authors are asked, the search is limited to papers written by these authors.
 However, papers written by other authors may contain references to work of the queried authors that may be relevant for the summary.
 * the structure of the question is not taken into account because the search is keyword based.
 For instance, a question like 'What do you know about tense semantics?' will result into a summary based on the keywords 'know', 'tense' and 'semantics'.
 It would be better to do the query on 'tense semantics' only.
 For this to be possible, it is necessary to automatically identify the scope of the question.
 In general, in English, the scope falls on the most deeply embedded verbal argument.
 Restricting search with taking into account the semantic structure of the question thus requires syntactic parsing of the question (or some other techniques that allow for keyword ranking).

+The answer generation has the following shortcomings:
+* it's slow when questions about very general things are asked
+* the answer contains acronyms.
+It would be better to expand these.
+* sentence simplification: now we have 'hanging' semantic connectors, because the sentences are simply extracted from the papers.
+It would be better to get rid of those that accur at the beginning of each sentence.

 ### [The bot](https://github.com/alvercau/Q-A-System/blob/master/search.py)
 The back end of the bot itself is a Flask app.
 The front-end is written in CSS and JS.